trongk/206a-groupproject/groupassignments/Midterm/Jupyter Notebooks/readme.md

 # Division of Labor
 The Single Family Parcel notebook was created by Sharon Ghalchi.
-The Smallpllex notebook was created by Trong Kim.
+The Smallpllex Permit notebook was created by Trong Kim.